Fort Armstrong (Illinois): Construction

 This was to be the second US fort between St. Louis and Prairie du Chien, Wisconsin.
 The US wanted to establish a military presence to dissuade the French and English Canadians (who traded in areas nearby) from encroaching upon the unorganized territory.
 After its losses at several forts during the War of 1812, the US Army wanted to increase its presence on the Mississippi frontier.
-The fort also would serve to protect American settlers within the area and to help control or remove the Sauk, the American Indians in the region.
+The fort also would serve to protect American settlers within the area and to help control or remove the Sauk, a Native American people in the region.
 The Sauk disapproved of its construction; Black Hawk wrote in his memoir, "When we arrived we found that the troops had come to build a fort on Rock Island.
 This, in our opinion, was a contradiction to what we had done– 'to prepare for war in time of peace.'
 We did not object, however, to their building their fort on the island, but were very sorry."

 On May 10, 1816, soldiers arrived to begin construction of Fort Armstrong.
 It was named after John Armstrong, the Secretary of War under President James Madison.
 The army assigned 600 soldiers and 150 laborers to the project.
 After the construction was completed, fewer than 200 soldiers garrisoned the post.
 Between 1824 and 1836, the garrison was reduced to fewer than 100 troops.
+From 1840-1845 it served as a military depot, where the U.S. Army would keep war time supplies. one of the three buildings of Fort Armstrong was destroyed by fire in 1855.
+The account of the fire from the U.S. Army Quartermaster stationed there at the time described an unknown perpetrator with the ill intent of stealing kegs of black powder and keg parts for their own financial gain.
+The remaining two building were destroyed to make way for what would become the new fort of Rock Island Arsenal.

-Black Hawk War cholera epidemic
+Black Hawk War (May 1832 - September 1832)

+The Black Hawk War, (May 1832 to September 1832) named after the Sauk Chief Black Hawk, was a result of rising tensions between Native Americans in the greater territory areas of Wisconsin, Indiana, Ohio, and Illinois.
+As British and Spanish influenced waned, the United States started to expand.
+Seeking to avoid future conflict, the United States government signed the Treaty of St. Louis with five prominent Sauk and Fox chiefs, resulting in the United States purchasing Illinois from the tribes and being given new lands in Iowa.
+Unhappy with the treaty and distrusting of the five chiefs who had signed, Black Hawk gathered other disaffected Sauk and Fox to his cause and crossed back into Illinois, where he began raiding settlements and farms.